Call: +44 (0)17683 71777 | Email

 How difficult are the walks?

 The Heart of Lakeland and Cross Lakes Ramble tours can be taken at either moderate or difficult/strenuous level.
 The strenuous applies if you walk the whole way every day and involves distances of up to 20 kilometres (12 miles) with up to 800 metres (2600 feet) of height gain.
-But every day which would be more than 11 kilometres (7 miles) provides an option of doing the first half of the walk, then completing it by public transport (on the one day when public transport is not available we can arrange a taxi pick-up at no extra cost provided it is set up in advance).
+But on every day which would be more than 11 kilometres (7 miles) there is the option of doing the first half of the walk, then completing it by public transport.
+(On the one day when public transport is not available we can arrange a taxi pick-up at the midway point, which is at no extra cost provided it is set up in advance).
 Neither tour can be classed as easy, therefore some previous hiking experience is advisable.
-Just Walk contains 8 suggested walks, of which 3 are Easy, 2 Moderate, and 3 Difficult.
+Just Walk contains 8 suggested walks, of which 3 are Easy, 2 Moderate, and 3 Hard.

 What experience and skills do I need?

 You should be comfortable walking 11 to 12 kilometres (7 to 8 miles) per day for the moderate version, or 20 kilometres (12 miles) for the strenuous, in mountainous terrain.
 You should also be able to read a map and use a compass to check your direction.